Don’t Believe the Lies: 8 Misconceptions about Chronic Illness

 1. We’re Lazy

 Lying in bed all day may sound like a dream come true, but for those of us living with chronic illness, it can be far from it.
-Being bed bound is a necessity, not a choice.
+Being bed-bound is a necessity, not a choice.
 Instead of being a relaxing day, it is often filled with pain, nausea, and sadness.

-Despite what people may think, we don’t use chronic illness an excuse to turn down invites or cancel plans.
+Despite what people may think, we don’t use chronic illness as an excuse to turn down invites or cancel plans.

 So the next time you think someone is using their chronic illness as an excuse, think twice.